 The first church from the middle of the 13th century was a rectangular building about 20 meters long, about 9 meters wide and 12 meters high.
 On the north, today’s sacristy was attached to it, in its original form one-storeyed and ended straight from the east.
+The height of the oldest church reached the frieze in the north wall of the presbytery above the sacristy.
+It consisted of two layers of oblique bricks, running at an altitude of about 11-12 meters.

 The second church built from around 1269 to the second decade of the fourteenth century was a two-nave asymmetrical hall building with a chancel on the main nave axis, which was much wider than the southern aisle.
 From the north, the cloister was attached to the nave, over which the gallery was built in the fourteenth century, thus creating a northern aisle at the floor level.
 The chancel arch leading to the presbytery was preceded by a rood screen, which existence is confirmed by traces of a gothic portal in the northern wall of the eastern bay of the nave.
 Both the original width, as well as the length and form of the end of the chancel of the second church are unknown.
 The latter, however, could have a polygonal form, which is evidenced by the demolition of the last preserved eastern bay of the second church made only in half with part of the window left.
 If the last bay was closed straight, it would be enough to extend it eastwards during expansion, while demolition would be necessary at polygonal closing.